 Headings

-• Part headings use large bold type and are centered on an otherwise mostly empty page (a classic book design).
+- Part headings use 25pt bold type and are centered on an otherwise mostly empty page.
+The heading is preceded by the part label,

 Theorems and other results